nilearn/nilearn/doc/building_blocks/searchlight.rst

     Therefore, a small *p-value* indicates that there is a small chance of getting this data if no real difference existed, so the observed voxel must be significant.

+..
+[2]

+    When the tested variate is a constant (test of the *intercept*) --which corresponds to a one sample test--, no swapping can be performed but one can creates a shuffled distribution by assuming symmetry about some reference value.
+When this value is zero, ones can randomly swap the sign of the target variates (the imaging signal).
+This strategy is known as *sign swap*.
+Nilearn's :func:`nilearn.mass_univariate.permuted_ols` function automatically
+    adopts the suitable strategy according to the input data.